 Located past Bhaktapur city, 20km from Kathmandu city, just before the village of Sanga.
-The Kailashnath Mahadev Statue is the worlds tallest statue of the Hindu god Shiva which stands at 143ft/44m.

 Built between 2004 and 2011 under the funding of Indian born Kamal Jain who now resides in Nepal.
 A weekly team of engineers was brought in every week to help secure the building project due to its hilltop location.
 It is constructed from mainly concrete, with copper, zinc, and steel.

 Kamal Jain also owns the ajoining Hilltake spa and resort.
 The only nearby accommodation.